-- Does the model reflect the real-world observations, i.e. does the Actual model match to the Expected results?
+Does the model reflect the real-world observations, i.e. did the expected results from the model match what actually happened?

 The exact approach to answer these questions and the degree of automation and customisation varies by institution and model, from simple spreadsheets to processes that create custom summarised packs which highlight key areas, generate commentary and export and e-mail the results at the touch of a button.

 We have been involved with over 20 IFRS9 projects and have experience with every aspect of the design, development and validation lifecycles.
 Through this extensive experience we have considered and adapted our approach to fully represent the various moving parts of IFRS9 in bespoke monitoring solutions.

 Monitoring the granular month on month forecasted performance to better react to small shifts in the lenders portfolio and the industry, something that was impossible under the fixed outcome Capital models

 Assessing the various overall ECL Economic driven forecasts over time.
 That majority of lenders use a weighted view of several Economic forecasts to create a balanced view.
 Monitoring and adjusting the weights of these forecasts as well as the forecasts themselves allows lenders far more control over their Loss reporting and provides management with a range of different forecasts using various macroeconomic scenarios